EZIKALEXANDR/ToiletLocker/README.md

 · Password: install2017mediagetforfree2013.
 If the password is written correctly, the timer is frozen, the input field is disabled, the registry is fixed, a progress bar appears (as when you press enter) and the text "deleting mediaget...".
 At the end of the progress bar, explorer starts and the virus completes its work.

-· When you enter the correct password and press enter, the song changes`+`
+· When you enter the correct password and press enter, the song changes`